i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/installation/configuring-smart-poller/attach-a-poller-to-a-central-server.md

     ![config_copied](../../assets/configuring-smart-poller/config_copied.png)

-7. Restart the gorgone deamon on your Poller to use the new configuration
+7. Restart the gorgone daemon on your Poller to use the new configuration

     ```bash
     systemctl restart gorgoned.service